-- 2. Check engine mounting bolts for tightness - 3.
-Check steering head bearing and adjust if necessary (See section G18) - 4.
+- 1. Check all coolant hose connections and clips for leaks and tightness. - 2.
+Check engine mounting bolts for tightness. - Check steering head bearing and adjust if necessary (See section G18). - 4.
 Change clutch and gearbox oils. - 5.
-Carry out full lubrication. - Generally "check-over" the bike to check that nuts are tight and adjustments correct. - 3.
-Points to watch during early running - It is advisable to add about 4 pint oil to each gallon of petrol for first 500 miles. - Ensure final drive chain is kept well lubricated while the rubber "gaiters" are wearing themselves in. - 3.
-Check chain and clutch adjustments as these settle down.
+Carry out full lubrication. - Generally "check-over" the bike to check that nuts are tight and adjustments correct. - Points to watch during early running - It is advisable to add about { pint oil to each gallon of petrol for first 500 miles. - Ensure final drive chain is kept well lubricated while the rubber "gaiters" are wearing themselves in. - 3.
+Check chain and clutch adjustments as these settle down. - Check that oil consumption from the oil tank is between the limits 300-600 miles/pint.